spencer-shadley/completed-class/class-content/20-State/01-Activities/21-Stu_Store/README.md

 - Update this application to accomplish the following:

 - Separate the Form and List parts of the application into two different components.
-Place them both in a folder called `components`.
+Place them both in a directory called `components`.

-- Create a folder called `utils` and within it, create a single file that will be the application **store**.
+- Create a directory called `utils` and within it, create a single file that will be the application **store**.
 This file should export a Provider that will be used to wrap the entire application and a `useTodoContext` object that will be used to inject the Context into any component that needs access to the store.

 - Add an action handler that will allow users to prioritize a Todo.